albacl01/PituPhase_SurgeryAI/README.md

 Our results show that:

-- SSL approaches outperform fully supervised models.
+- SSL approaches outperform fully supervised models, with SimCLR achieving an F1-score of 56%, and BYOL obtained 47%, demonstrating competitive results against the Supervised benchmark of 53%.

-- SimCLR achieves the best performance, especially when paired with the attention layer.
+- SimCLR achieves the best performance, especially when paired with the attention layer, showing a 5% increase.

 - Models remain robust even when the available pool of training data is reduced, improving annotation efforts.